Lasting hydration and curl definition

 About My Hair: 4c, color-treated, low-porosity, and chronically dry

 My coils are magical.
 I often think of them as flowers since they're delicate, colorful, and love water.
-However, my color-treated curls require a lot more attention because even though my hair is relatively healthy, my coils are prone to dryness, snapping ends, and tiny knots.
+However, my color-treated curls require a lot more attention because even though my hair is relatively healthy-looking, my coils are prone to dryness, snapping ends, and tiny knots.

 These issues are especially prominent if I skip deep conditioning or don't take time to apply my products properly.
 Each week, I co-wash, deep-condition (with heat), apply a leave-in conditioner and a gel or custard.
 When layering my products, my curl expert taught me to always apply styling products, including leave-in conditioner, to my soaking-wet hair because it's low-porosity.